Shubham0812/Movieflex_iOS/README.md

 # Movieflex_iOS

 ## Motivation
 Based on the requests that I got in my Instagram account - [**@shubham_iosdev**](https://www.instagram.com/shubham_iosdev/).

-I decided to create a UIKit based iOS app with MVVM architecture with hopes that it'll help out other iOS developers to learn MVVM as well as how to maintain a clean and simple architecture.
+I decided to create a UIKit based iOS app with MVVM architecture with hopes that it'll help out iOS developers in learning MVVM, and how to use it to maintain a clean and simple architecture.

+## Introduction
+It's a good practice to keep a simple and organized architecture, there are various practices, techniques, patterns that are used by developers for their project, and it's perfectly fine to have your own unique architecture.

+The end goal of the usage of any design, architectural patterns is usually the same -
+* Adding a new requirement should be easy.
+* Completing any new task/requirement should not break any existing features.
+* It should enable individual development & deployement of features.
+* Components/Modules should be testable without dependencies.

 ## Languages / Frameworks Used